BuzzChat Logo

 The important part is what that simplicity does not mean: it does not mean every stranger is trustworthy, and it does not mean you should treat the chat like a place to share real-world identifiers too early.

 If you need help with first messages, use Conversation Starters.
-If you need a better feel for privacy habits, start with this privacy guide.
+If you need a better feel for privacy habits, start with our privacy guides.

 Boundaries that matter